 - Use my Commissioner’s Ambassador scheme to deliver more engagements, relationships and local links across our communities

 - Ensure that the police and partner organisations are active and effective in tackling the issues that are important to our communities

 - Involve, engage and empower communities in the delivery of my plan through more opportunities for active citizenship and volunteering

 - Be open and transparent in all the decisions and appointments I make and in the way I hold the Chief Constable to account

 - Work with the police to publish information arising from recommendations in HMICFRS or other strategic reports.

 - Work with local people and partners to give visible reassurance on frontline neighbourhood policing.

 What I will deliver for West Mercia:

-- Increased confidence in local policing
+- Increased confidence in local policing and PCC activity

 - Communities feel valued, informed and involved